cloudnative-pg/cloudnative-pg/docs/src/image_catalog.md

     size: 1Gi
 ```

-Clusters using these catalogs continuously monitor them.
-When the image in a
+Clusters utilizing these catalogs maintain continuous monitoring.
-catalog is changed, **all the clusters** referring to that entry will
+Any alterations to the images within a catalog trigger automatic updates for
-automatically be updated.
+**all associated clusters** referencing that specific entry.